There is massive opportunity today for technology and services providers in healthcare data management and healthcare claims processing.

 And the reasons for increased spending?

-Value-based care initiatives, ever increasing regulation, and more recently, the US Department of Health and Human Services (HHS) Cures Act for health information interoperability.
+- More recently, the US Department of Health and Human Services (HHS) Cures Act for health information interoperability.

 Why AI in Healthcare Data Management is Increasing